mharen/mharen.github.io/blog/2012/2012-12-google-analytics-fun-with-advanced.md

 Google+ circles - More by Eugen Oprea

 Nov 6, 2012 – Google Analytics Advanced Segments are powerful filters that can help you segment data.
-Learn more about them in this article. <a href="http://www.jdmediasurge.com/google-analtyics-training/" rel="nofollow">see more here </a>
+Learn more about them in this article. [see more here ](http://www.jdmediasurge.com/google-analtyics-training/" rel="nofollow)